Forking a Repository

 List both repos side by side:

-No nginx.
-The fork’s containers stayed in the fork.
-And index.html is still here, untouched.
-The original never knew anything happened.
+The marker file is still here, untouched.
+The fork’s changes stayed in the fork.
 Same images, separate Docker daemons, separate filesystems.

 Clean up